-In this day and age, there’s a mammoth variety of tennis shoes available from many different brands.
-Choosing the right one can be a Herculean task.
+In this day and age, there’s a mammoth variety of tennis shoes available from many different brands and choosing the right one can be a Herculean task.
 But when it comes to adidas, each line of shoe that they offer heroes one distinct feature that the rest of the shoe is built around.
 For their Ubersonic line, that hallmark is lightweight responsiveness.
-As a consumer, that makes the process of selecting a new shoe infinitely easier if you know that one attribute you can’t do without.
-I prioritize a lighter weight over.
-And as I unwrapped my new adidas Adizero Ubersonic 3 shoes to playtest, I expected nothing short of a match made in heaven.
+If you know that one attribute you can’t do without, that makes the process of selecting a new shoe infinitely easier.
+I prioritize a lighter weight over every other feature.
+And so as I unwrapped my new adidas Adizero Ubersonic 3 shoes to playtest, I expected nothing short of a match made in heaven.

 Cushioning & Stability

 The cushioning is phenomenally responsive.
 From the get-go, these shoes delivered exactly what they had promised and more.
 They provide top-notch comfort and optimum stability, all in a snug, lightweight package.
 That isn’t to say that it is plush or rich like the cushioning that the adidas Barricade line offers, but there is enough to enable explosive energy return while maintaining comfort.
 In terms of stability, I was interested to see how these shoes performed given how lightweight they were.
 To my surprise, they offered a stable, low-to-the-ground feel and ample support so I was confident making quick and lateral movements.
 I would prefer more ankle support ideally, but what the shoe offered wasn’t insufficient by any means.

 The first thing that I noticed as soon as I put these shoes on was how responsive and light they felt.
 I was able to execute lightning-quick steps on the court, that allowed me to make quick changes in direction and race around from baseline to net and back easily.
 Fast play is the main promise, and the Ubersonic 3 does full justice to the claim with their speedy, explosive energy.

 Breathability & Fit